When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Types of Baby Poop and What They Mean Icon

-There are five types of baby poop — newborn, breastfed, formula, solid, and partially digested.
+There are five main categories of baby poop: newborn, breastfed, formula, solid, and partially digested.

-Be aware that your baby’s bowel movements will depend a lot on their diet.
+Your baby’s bowel movements depend entirely on their diet.

 1. Newborn Poop (Meconium)

-Newborn poop, or meconium, consists of everything your baby ingested while in utero.
-This includes amniotic fluid, skin cells, mucus, and other substances.
-It doesn’t have any traces of breastmilk or formula just yet, as it’s a starter for the intestinal tract.
-Most infants pass a meconium stool within the first 24 hours of life.
+Meconium consists of everything your baby ingested in the uterus, including amniotic fluid, skin cells, and mucus.
+It does not contain breastmilk or formula yet.
+Most infants pass meconium within the first 24 hours of life.

 2. Breastfed Poop

-Healthy breastfed baby poop is yellow, but can sometimes appear slightly green.
-It should have a creamy, mushy consistency, and may be textured with seed-like flecks.
-Many describe it as having a loose Dijon mustard mixed with cottage cheese look to it (sorry to Dijon or cottage cheese lovers!).
+Healthy breastfed baby poop is yellow or slightly green.
+It has a creamy, mushy consistency and is often textured with seed-like flecks.
+It looks like loose Dijon mustard mixed with cottage cheese.

 3. Formula-Fed Poop